-While the voting records of local governments governing boards are public records1 and therefore subject to public disclosure, there is no current requirement under Florida law for local governments to make available, on their website, the voting records of their governing board on votes taken related to tax increases or the new issuance of tax-supported debt.
+While the voting records of local governments governing boards are public records and therefore subject to public disclosure, there is no current requirement under Florida law for local governments to make available, on their website, the voting records of their governing board on votes taken related to tax increases or the new issuance of tax-supported debt.

 Under current law, there are a number of different types of public notice requirements for actions taken by local governments related to tax increases and new tax-supported debt issuance.
 For example, many of these actions by municipalities and counties require the adoption of an ordinance.
-Generally, the adoption of an ordinance requires publication of notice in a newspaper at least 10 days prior to the meeting where such adoption is scheduled to occur.2
+Generally, the adoption of an ordinance requires publication of notice in a newspaper at least 10 days prior to the meeting where such adoption is scheduled to occur.

-STORAGE NAME: pcs7065.GAC DATE: 4/17/2017
+DATE: 4/20/2017